TarteelGH/Mastering-Java-Script-In-15-Days/Day4.md

  - Map & Filter .
  - Doggos Quiz Game .

-2.Summarize what i learned .
+2. Summarize what i learned .
 3. Solve some problems from FreeCodeCamp .